Search results for

 A photo of Google Family Link for the best parental apps list

-Parental controls on phones evolved a lot over the years.
-Back in the day, devices had kid modes that turned off the UI basically entirely, trapping the child in a specific app.
-Unfortunately, kid mode is easy to work around, and it doesn’t work well.
+Parental controls on phones have evolved a lot over the years.
+In the day, devices had kid modes that turned off the UI entirely, trapping the child in a specific app.
+Unfortunately, kid mode is easy to work around and doesn’t work well.
 There are better alternatives out there anyway.
 These new options give your children more freedom to do what they want while keeping you in control.
-Here are the best parental control apps for Android and other methods if you need further control.
-There are no kid mode apps on this list because that is a seriously outdated method, and kids could easily get around it anyway.
+Here are Android’s best parental control apps and other methods if you need further control.
+No kid-mode apps are on this list because that is a seriously outdated method, and kids could quickly get around it anyway.

 AppLock by IvyMobile